Alicepinch/bakemyday/README.md

 ## UX

+### Target Audience

+- People who need a cake for a special occasion such as Birthdays, Easter, Christmas etc.
+- People who want to order sweet treats for their friends or family during the global pandemic.
+- People who want to support a local business.

+### Visitor/User goals:

+- Purchase products in a safe and secure way.
+- Be provided with all the necessary information regarding cake ingredients for allergen reasons.
+- Get quotes for a personalised cake.

+### Site Owner Goals

+- To be able to easily navigate across the site and to feel comfortable doing so, easily finding what they want and need.
+- To be able to easily make any adjustments needed to any products across the website.
+- For customers to get a feel for the brand and what it is through the design and layout of the website.
+- For customers to not only visit the website but complete orders.
+- For customers to feel they can trust the brand by providing them with as much important information as they need.

 ## User Stories

 ### Shopper

 - As a shopper on bakemyday I would like to be able to view all products available
 - As a shopper on bakemyday I would like to be able to view product details
-- As a shopper on bakemyday I would like to be able to sort products by category
+- As a shopper on bakemyday I would like to be able to sort products by category/occasion
 - As a shopper on bakemyday I would like to be able identiy if there are any deals on the website
-- As a shopper on bakemyday I would like to be able to add product to my basket
+- As a shopper on bakemyday I would like to be able to add a product to my basket
-- As a shopper on bakemyday I would like to be able to view the product I have added to my basket
+- As a shopper on bakemyday I would like to be able to view all the products I have added to my basket
 - As a shopper on bakemyday I would like to be able to create a personalised order
 - As a shopper on bakemyday I would like to be able to personalise my order
 - As a shopper on bakemyday I would like to be able to search the website and see my results